CodeGlassDotIO/Docs/_docs/Others/Community.md

 - Giving [credits](Credits.md) where credits are due
 - Giving out [rewards](Rewards.md) to community members

-in return the community would:
+In return the community would:
 - Give quality feedback.
 - Help out with issues.
 - Help other users with CodeGlass.